Understanding the impact of nuclear effects on proton decay searches with the GiBUU model: Proton decay sensitivity in future experiments

 For the initial-state nuclear model, we compare LFG with the \cda model.
 The differences between the two models arise primarily from the distributions of the nucleon binding energy and the initial nucleon momentum.
 The high momentum tail from \cda significantly affects the kinematic distributions of the decay products, particularly the momentum distribution and the opening angle distribution, and therefore the invariant mass, of the $\positron$ and $\pi^0$ system, as illustrated in \figref{fig:kinematics}.

 The impact of these differences for the proton decay signal events is reflected in the reconstructed momentum of the $\pi^{0}$ and of the total momentum of the system, as can be seen in~\figref{fig:pi0p} and~\figref{fig:mass_momentum_shape}.
+The softer spectrum by the CdA model has a larger fraction of events below the signal cut, resulting in a higher efficiency.

 For the atmospheric neutrino background events, the expected number of background events is significantly enhanced in the \cda model (Fig.~\ref{fig:mass_momentum_shape}) due to the high-momentum tail of the initial nucleon momentum distribution.
 As is shown in Fig.~\ref{fig:eff_bkg_2d}, the high-momentum tail can effectively reduce the initial total momentum of the neutrino–nucleon system.
 As a result, in proton decay searches that select events with low reconstructed total momentum, such events are more likely to be misidentified as signal candidates.